Walter Owens

-Overall, Owens coached baseball and basketball during 54 years, 34 of them at Northern Illinois before retiring in May 2007.
+Overall, Owens coached baseball and basketball during 54 years, 34 of them at Northern Illinois University before retiring in May 2007.
 Among his many accomplishments, he coached three high school baseball champion teams, four National Amateur baseball champion teams, played against the Canadian Olympic basketball team and the Harlem Globetrotters, was member of a Mid-American Conference 880-yard relay record team in 1955, and was a founding member of the National Congress of Black Faculty.
 In between, Owens integrated baseball in Detroit in 1957, when he joined the all-white Detroit Pepsi-Cola team.

 In 2008, Major League Baseball staged a special draft of the surviving Negro league players, doing a tribute for those ballplayers who were kept out of the Big Leagues because of their race.
 MLB clubs each drafted a former NLB player, and Owens was selected by the Chicago Cubs.

 An emeritus professor at NIU, in 2011 Owens received the E.B.
 Henderson Award during the annual convention of the National Association for Health & Fitness in San Diego, California.
 This award acknowledges those who have made outstanding contributions to the improvement and development of their community.
 It was presented to Owens for his leadership in fighting racial discrimination in both his profession and society.